shashank-samavedula/health-recommender/README.md

 # Health Recommender System

-A web application for health recommendation system that used different datasets stored in multiple databases.
-Technologies used are Python, Flask and DynamoDB.
-The application predicts diseases of the patients using a machine learning model.
+Designed and implemented a health recommendation web application, integrating diverse datasets from multiple databases.
+Leveraging Python, Flask, and DynamoDB, the system uses a robust machine learning model with a 93.1% disease prediction accuracy.